 We use a secured intraday funding line of credit provided by a large financial institution.
 We post collateral which, in some circumstances, the secured party has the right to repledge to third parties.
 As this line of credit is an uncommitted intraday loan facility, we may be unable to draw on it if and when needed.
-The line of credit under this facility was \$15.0 billion as of June 30, 2017 and 2016.
-We had no borrowings outstanding under this line of credit as of June 30, 2017.
+The line of credit under this facility was \$15.0 billion as of September 30, 2017 and 2016.